DASyhef/DASyhef/README.md

 # Cédric FRANÇOIS

-Hi I'm Cédric, from France
+Hi I'm Cédric, from France.
+I' m a passionate developer... and also a volunteer community manager for cur.husky's Instagram's page (link in the description)

 Actually :